mtellect/Flutter_Paystack/README.md

 # Paystack Flutter Plugin

-A Paystack Plugin for flutter developers for receiving payments online.
+A Paystack Plugin for flutter developers for receiving payments online(Android currently supported, still working on the ios).

 ## Getting Started